Golf Games for Fun: 50+ Ideas Plus Bonus Side Games

 6-6-6 (Split Sixes or Cricket)

 Six points are available on every hole.
 If you manage to win the hole outright then you get 4 points.
-The player who finishes second gets 2 points and the third player gets 0.
-If the second and third players tie then they each receive 1 point.
-Should two players tie for the win then they both receive 3 points and the other player gets 0.
-In the event that all 3 players tie then everyone gets 2 points.
+Whoever finishes second gets 2 and third place gets 0.
+If second and third are tied then they each receive 1 point.
+Should be a tie for the win then they both receive 3 points and no other points are awarded.
+In the event that all 3 tie then everyone gets 2.

 Just add up all the points at the end to find the winner.

 Format well-loved at one of my former clubs.
-Every player teams up as a pair with the other players in the group.
-If you are a 3 ball then that means 3 pairs: player A + player B, player A + player C and player B + player C. Usually the format would be better ball Stableford.
+Every player teams up as a pair with everyone else in the group.
+If you are a 3 ball then that means 3 pairs: A + B, A + C and B + C. Usually the format would be better ball Stableford.

 Sounds a little like skins.
 If someone wins a hole they become the chairman.
 If they win or tie then they remain the chairman on subsequent holes.
 Should someone else win the hole outright then they become the chairman.
 The winner of the game is whoever manages the most holes as chairman.

-In this game, you effectively play better-ball pairs but with only 3 players.
+In this game, you effectively play better-ball pairs but with only 3 instead of 4!
 One player joins up with the imaginary ghost to compete against the other pair.
-The ghost player is assumed to par every hole.
+The ghost is assumed to par every hole.
 In order to give a balanced game, it is generally best to put the worst player with the ghost.

-You could probably score this either as match-play, stroke-play or even use Stableford or bogey.
+This could work as either match-play, stroke-play or even Stableford or bogey.

 This is a variation on 6-6-6.
 Nine points are available per hole.
 If there is an outright winner they get 5 points.
-If someone finishes in outright second they get 3 points, leaving 1 point for the third-place player.
-Should the second and third players on the hole finish tied then they both received 2 points.
-In the event that all players tie then each player receives 3 points.
+If someone finishes in outright second they get 3, leaving 1 point for third-place.
+Should second and third-place finish tied then they both received 2 points.
+In the event of a 3-way tie then they all receive 3.

 The winner is whoever has the highest total at the end of the round

 To win the rabbit you need to win all 4 rabbit legs (holes).
-You do not need to win all 4 holes consecutively, however, you do need to win 4 holes before any player manages to beat you.
+You do not need to win all 4 consecutively, however, you do need to win 4 holes before anyone else manages to beat you.

-Should you have won a number of rabbit legs (holes) then you will lose all of them if both players beat you on a hole but they tie.
+Should you have won a number of rabbit legs (holes) then you will lose all of them if both your opponents beat you on a hole but they tie.
 No one would have any legs at this point.

-If a single player has beaten you then you will lose all your legs and he would now have one.
+If one beats you then you will lose all your legs and he would now have one.

-In the event that a player manages to win all 4 legs, he has then won the rabbit.
+In the event that someone manages to win all 4 legs, he has then won the rabbit.
 A new rabbit bet could then begin.

-This is probably best played with the 2/3 players it would be difficult to win 4 holes without losing one in a group of 4 players.
+This is probably best played with the 2/3 people it would be difficult to win 4 holes without losing one in a group of 4.

-A match-play format where each player plays match-play against the other members of the group.
-So each player is playing two matches during the round.
+A match-play format where everyone plays match-play against the other members of the group.
+So everybody is playing two matches during the round.
 Normal match-play rules would apply for handicapping.

-In this game, a single player plays against the other two.
-The pair play in a foursomes format.
+In this game, a single golfer plays against the other two.
+The pair use the foursome format.
 So each plays alternate shots until the ball is holed/conceded.
-One player would tee off on odd-numbered holes the other player would tee off on even-numbered holes.
-You could play this either as match-play or stroke-play (Stableford even)
+One would tee off on odd-numbered holes the other would tee off on the even-numbered ones.
+You could do this either as match-play or stroke-play (Stableford even)

 Games for Four Players

-The same as for 3 players but with 4 players in the group you end up with a total of 6 pairs, so 6 cards to mark.
+The same as for 3 but with 4 in the group you end up with a total of 6 pairs, so 6 cards to mark.

 A variation on greensomes.
-Both players drive and then play their partner’s ball for the second shot.
+Both drive and then hit their partner’s ball for the second shot.
 The pair then decide which ball is in the best position and play alternate shots from there.

 A point is awarded to the pair with the lowest better-ball score on each hole.
-The pair with the best aggregate (both player’s scores are added together) on each hole also get a point.
+The pair with the best aggregate (both added together) on each hole also get a point.
 So potentially 36 points are available.
 Generally played off full handicap.

 A player is allowed to nominate when they take their handicap strokes rather than using the stroke index.
-The player must nominate before teeing off on the hole.
+They must nominate before teeing off on the hole.

 A variation on a normal scramble but rather than picking the best shot on every hole you pick the worst.
 Everyone has to hole out from the same place in order to complete the hole.
 It means this format could be quite time-consuming and you may be best sticking to 9 holes.

-Similar to greensomes but the best shot is picked after each player has played their second shot.
-The pair then played alternate shots from there.
+Similar to greensomes but the best shot is picked after their second shot.
+The pair then hit alternate shots from there.

 Taking the better ball format mentioned earlier.
-If you have 4 players you now have the option to play a match-play format.
-The lowest handicap would play off scratch with all other players receiving shots based on the difference to their handicap.
+If you have 4 people you now have the option to use a match-play format.
+The lowest handicap would play off scratch with all others receiving shots based on the difference in their handicap.
 These days the handicap allowance is set at 90%.

 This format is also used widely for club competitions, often using the Stableford scoring system in an effort to speed up play.

-Hopefully, players that are no longer able to score on that hole would pick up.
+Remember if you are no longer able to score on that hole then please pick up.

 As the name suggests, in this format you play in pairs using your own ball.
-However, rather than taking the best score from each pair, you add up the scores to give the total for each pair.
+However, rather than taking the best score from each pair, you add them together to give the total for each pair.

 An even more difficult variation of fourball aggregate that I have only played once.
-This involves taking the scores and combining them e.g. if you both scored 4 then the pair’s score would be 44.
-If at least one player has par or better then you take the lowest score and add the highest score as the second digit.
-So, on a par 4 player A gets a 3 and player B gets a 4 that would be 34.
-Conversely, if both players make a bogey or worse then you put the higher score as the first digit.
+This involves taking the scores and combining them e.g. if you both scored 4 then the pair would have 44.
+If at least one player has par or better then you take the lowest and add the highest as the second digit.
+So, on a par-4 your pair score a 3 and a 4 that would be 34.
+Conversely, if both make a bogey or worse then you put the higher score as the first digit.
 If one of the pair got a 6 and the other got a 5 then that would be 65.

 A variation of Daytona where you take the difference between each pair’s score.
 This can be further complicated if you apply the rule of 10.
-This means if someone were to score 10 or more on a hole then their score would become the first digit.
-For example pair A score 3 and a 4 and get 34.
-Pair B scored 10 and a 6 so their score would be 106.
-Pair A would score 72 points for that hole.
+This means if someone were to gat 10 or more on a hole then their score would become the first digit.
+For example pair A get a 3 and a 4 and get 34.
+Pair B scored 10 and a 6 so they would have 106.
+Pair A would get 72 points for that hole.
 (106-34).

 Las Vegas Amigo

-In this variation the pairs change on every hole.
-Players are paired by the 2 tee shots that finish on the left of the fairway and the 2 tee shots that finish on the right fairway.
+In this variation, the pairs change on every hole.
+You are paired by the 2 tee shots that finish on the left of the fairway and the 2 tee shots that finish on the right fairway.
 That pairing stay together for the hole.